cmh1027/Tetris/README.md

 * 1: Item1 - Slow the block (Double a time interval for 5 phases)
 * 2: Item2 - Block removal (Skip the block)
 * 3: Item3 - Block Bomb (Remove blocks around the bomb block - 5x5)
+You can get each items per 7500 scores.
+(Maximum 4)

 #### Blocks
 * 4 pieces blocks